scraed/TheMomentGauge/README.md

 Moment Gauge is a Python library for the maximal entropy moment method based on JAX.
 This library allows you to efficiently perform moment-based computations in Python using the power of JAX.

+## Prerequisites

+- You must have [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your system.

 ## Installation

 Follow these steps to install Moment Gauge and its dependencies: